 RECIPE UPDATE 9/8/18: The gravy has been updated to make an additional cup or so of gravy, since several of you were telling me that there was not enough gravy.
 The simmering time was also cut in half to make sure that the gravy doesn’t reduce too much.
 It now makes about 3.5 cups of gravy.
 I have also attempted to make the instructions much clearer and detailed.

 One of my favorite vegan dinners, this whole roasted cauliflower is easy to make and so tasty.
 Every person I have made it for has absolutely loved it - including meat eaters.
 Make this for Thanksgiving, or any holiday, or an impressive family dinner!

-- 1 whole cauliflower leaves trimmed off
+- 1 whole cauliflower leaves and outer stalk trimmed off

 - 4 large carrots chopped